zenml-io/zenml/docs/book/features/cloud-pipelines/cloud-pipelines.md

 ### MySQL

-Using MySQL as a Metadata Store is where ZenML can become really powerful, especially in highly dynamic environments (read: running experiments locally, in the Cloud, and across team members).
+Using MySQL as a Metadata Store is where ZenML can become really powerful, especially in highly dynamic environments (read: running experiments locally, in the cloud, and across team members).
 Some ZenML integrations even require a dedicated MySQL-based Metadata Store to unfold their true potential.

 The Metadata Store can be simply configured to use any MySQL server (=>5.6):